The-Sycorax/DenaroWalletClient/README.md

 # Denaro Wallet Client

+> **:warning: IMPORTANT: Repository Deprecated :warning:**
+>
+> This repository is no longer maintained.
+>  :arrow_right: Active development has been moved to: [The-Sycorax/DenaroWalletClient-GUI](https://github.com/The-Sycorax/DenaroWalletClient-GUI)

 ## Introduction
 **This repo contains the source code for the Denaro Wallet Client, developed for the Denaro cryptocurrency.
 It has been designed with a strong emphasis on security, providing users with a secure and efficient way to manage their digital assets.**